The Felix

 read more

-The design for the transformation proposes interventions that transform the character of the site from an administrative building to an urban building where meetings between different users are the focal point.
-Each building is crowned with an extension - dance hall, office space, and rooftop playground.
-Felix's intention to grow flowers and plants on the deep balconies is revisited.
+The transformation proposes interventions that transform the character of the site from an administrative building to an urban building where encounters between different users are the focal point.
+Each building is crowned with an extension - a dance hall, office space, and rooftop playground.
 Inside the building, all parts of the program are given an address to a public circulation space.
 The library serves as the pivot of the ground floor and is surrounded by open service counters that facilitate interaction between different users.
+A fourth building, the performance hall, is added to complete the composition, enclosing a courtyard along with the adjacent buildings.

+New concrete facade elements are arranged in a rhythm that aligns with the existing building's cadence.
+The slender panels curve according to a tectonic logic that embodies the new construction phase.
 The design puts radical trust in the accommodating and generous spaciousness that the buildings offer, and extends it into a new ensemble.

 Consultants